List of cricketers by number of international five-wicket hauls: Men's international cricket

-Women's cricket
+Women's international cricket

 The first player to record a five-wicket haul in a Test innings was England's Myrtle Maclagan in the first innings of the first Test match ever played.
 The opponents were Australia.
 In the same match, two other players - Australian Anne Palmer and England's Mary Spear also recorded five-wicket hauls.
 India's Neetu David holds the distinction of taking the highest number of wickets in Test innings - 8 wickets against England at Jamshedpur in 1995.
-In the same match where Jim Laker captured all wickets in the innings, he captured 19 wickets in the match, the most wickets ever captured by a bowler in a Test match.
 As of December 2018, 13 cricketers have taken five-wicket hauls on Test debut five-wicket haul on debut in a Test match.

 Tina Macpherson and Glenys Page recorded the first five-wicket haul in Women's One Day International cricket (WODI) taking 5/14 and 6/20 against Young England and Trinidad and Tobago on 23 June 1973 - the first day of the inaugural Women's Cricket World Cup.
 Sajjida Shah has the best haul in WODI cricket, taking 7 wickets for 4 runs against Japan in 2003 in Amsterdam.
 Macpherson and Page are two of only five players to take a five-wicket haul during their WODI debut, the others being India's Purnima Choudhary, Laura Harper of England and Felicity Leydon-Davis from New Zealand.

 The first five-wicket haul in a Women's Twenty20 International (WT20I) match was taken by New Zealand's Amy Satterthwaite against England on 16 August 2007.
 Satterthwaite took six wickets for 17 runs, the first six-wicket haul in the international format.
 The best bowling figures in an innings was taken by Botswana's's Botsogo Mpedi who returned figures of 6 for 8 against Lesotho during the Botswana 7s tournament in Gaborone in August 2018.
 Mpedi is also the only bowler to take a five-wicket haul on WT20I debut.

-As of November 2018, Anisa Mohammed has the most five-wicket hauls in Women's cricket.
-Her 8 five-wicket hauls have come in WODI and WT20I cricket and she has not played Test cricket.
+As of November 2018, Anisa Mohammed's 8 five-wicket hauls have come in WODI and WT20I cricket and she has not played Test cricket.
 Shubhangi Kulkarni and Mary Duggan have the joint highest five-wicket hauls in Test cricket, with 5 five-wicket hauls.
 Betty Wilson is the only woman cricketer with multiple 10 wicket hauls in a match.

 As of January 2019, 13 women cricketers have taken 4 or more five-wicket hauls across all formats.